Qigong Fundamentals

 What is Qigong fundamentals?

-Rooted in ancient Chinese movement and mindfulness traditions, Qigong Fundamentals blends gentle, intentional motion with breath and awareness to support whole-body health and inner calm.
+Rooted in ancient Chinese movement and mindfulness traditions, Qigong Fundamentals blends gentle, intentional movement with breath and awareness to support whole-body health and inner calm.

 You’ll experience: